 How many cases of the Lambda variant have been detected in the UK?

-As of 24 September 2021, there have been nine confirmed cases of the C.37 variant in the UK.
-Eight were found in England, one in Northern Ireland.
+As of 26 November 2021, there have been eight confirmed cases of the C.37 variant in the UK.

 The majority of these are linked to overseas travel, according to a PHE spokesperson.
 There have been no cases reported in the UK within the last four weeks.